Becoming conscious of being a Twin Flame often starts after physically meeting and separating from your divine counterpart.

 Of course the list is a lot more extensive than this.
 Below the’ ‘must-watch’ list I created, you can find a larger list of movie titles which feature Twin Flame & Soul mate love.
 Feel free to add more relevant titles in the comment section below.

-Twin Flame must-watch movie list UPDATED!
+Twin Flame must-watch movie list (This list is always being updated!)

 Still Breathing (1997) – (Added June 15th 2020)